leetfin/Windows10Tools/README.md

 # Windows10Tools
 Debloat/Patch files for many known Windows 10 issues, as well as useful utilities.

+Efforts will be made to keep this from falling into oblivion like most Win10 debloaters.

 # Included 3rd-Party Tools

 EmptyFolderNuker